Yoshi's Crafted World: Reception

+Critical response

-Yoshi's Crafted World received "generally favorable reviews" according to review aggregator Metacritic, with a score of 79/100.
-Critics lauded the charm of the game with its level design and graphics, as well as its innovative gameplay formula, though the soundtrack and lack of difficulty was criticized.
+Yoshi's Crafted World received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 81% of critics.
+In Japan, four critics from Famitsu gave the game a total score of 37 out of 40, with one critic awarding the game a perfect 10.
+Critics lauded the charm of the game with its level design and graphics, as well as its innovative gameplay formula, though the soundtrack and lack of difficulty were criticized.

 Sales

 Yoshi's Crafted World debuted at the top of the UK all-format and individual-format sales charts; the first Yoshi game to do so.
 The game also debuted first in Japan, launching with 53,327 physical sales; the best launch in the series since 2014's Yoshi's New Island.
 As of July 2019, it has sold over 150,000 copies in Japan.
 As of March 31, 2019, the game has sold 1.11 million copies worldwide.
-The 2022 CESA Games White Papers revealed that Yoshi's Crafted World had sold 3.01 million units, as of December 2021.
+The 2023 CESA Games White Papers revealed that Yoshi's Crafted World had sold 3.35 million units, as of December 2022.